 1. Sigiriya

-Climbing Lions rock at sunrise is an awesome experience, you start at the entrance at around 5am in the pitch dark, torches are needed as you walk through the ancient garden paths to the steps of the rock.
+Climbing Lions rock at sunrise is an awesome experience, especially if you start at the entrance at around 5am in the pitch dark, torches are needed as you walk through the ancient garden paths to the steps of the rock.
 You can see the remains of the paws of the lion on either side of the staircase as you climb between them .The steps are carved into the rock or in some of the steeper places are now metal replacement steps with handrails.
 There are natural plateaux where you can rest and take in the views as you climb, but there are some narrow and steep inclines along the way.
 Due to the height and the early morning there was a fresh breeze blowing which was very welcome.The reward at the top was spectacular as the sun just appeared from behind the clouds and the details of the fortress started to come into view.

 2. Gammaduwa